-- 2.4.3.7 To inform the intertidal benthic characterisation, a Phase 1 intertidal walkover survey was conducted at the proposed landfall area (see Figure 2.3) on 20 August 2016, following guidance set out in the JNCC Marine Monitoring Handbook (Davies et al., 2001; i.e. Procedural Guideline No. 3-1 In situ intertidal biotope recording) and in the Handbook for Marine Intertidal Phase I Biotope Mapping Survey (Wyn et al., 2006).
-The survey was undertaken by an experienced marine ecologist from RPS and timed to coincide with spring tides and was undertaken two hours either side of low water to ensure that as much of the intertidal zone as possible was surveyed (see paragraphs 4.1.4.75 to 4.1.4.82). - 2.4.3.8 During the intertidal survey, notes were made on the shore type, wave exposure, sediments/substrates present, descriptions of species/biotopes present and the spatial relationships between these.
+- 2.4.3.6 TA Phase 1 intertidal walkover survey was undertaken at the proposed Hornsea Three intertidal area (see Figure 2.3) 20 August 2016, following guidance set out in the JNCC Marine Monitoring Handbook (Davies et al., 2001; i.e. Procedural Guideline No. 3-1 In situ intertidal biotope recording) and in the Handbook for Marine Intertidal Phase I Biotope Mapping Survey (Wyn et al., 2006).
+The survey was undertaken by an experienced marine ecologist from RPS, timed to coincide with spring tides and was undertaken two hours either side of low water to ensure that as much of the intertidal zone as possible was surveyed (see paragraphs 4.1.4.89 to 4.1.4.96). - 2.4.3.7 During the intertidal survey, notes were made on the shore type, wave exposure, sediments/substrates present, descriptions of species/biotopes present and the spatial relationships between these.
 All biotopes present were identified and their extents mapped with the aid of aerial photography and using a hand held Geographical Positioning System (GPS) recorder.
-Biotopes extending over an area of less than 25 m2 were not mapped but instead were labelled on the biotope map as target notes.
-Additional pre-survey determined waypoints were designated as dig-over sites at which two 0.1 m2 samples were taken to a depth of approximately 15 cm, and the sediment sieved on site using a 1 mm mesh.
+Biotopes extending over an area of less than 25 m were not mapped but instead were labelled on the biotope map as target notes.
+Additional pre-survey determined waypoints were designated as dig-over sites, at which two 0.1 m samples were taken to a depth of approximately 15 cm and the sediment sieved on site using a 1 mm mesh.
 The sediment type and dominant infauna visible to the naked eye were recorded.
 Additional dig-over sites were added during the survey, where appropriate, to further characterise a biotope.